marcadam/Flicks/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

-## Notes

-Getting the layout right once I had the ability to toggle between table and collection view was a bit of work.
-Once I added a UISearchController things got a bit more difficult.
-I got things working, but I was not happy with how it worked--it would hide the nav bar so the user could not toggle between the table and collection view while searching.
-And while the UITableView would slide up to meet the bottom of the UISearchController the UICollectionView would not.
-I tried several things to fix this, but eventually gave up.
-It did not look too bad, but it was not ideal.
-I was also initially adding two UISearchControllers in code (one for the table view and the other for the collection view).
-I decided to redo the whole search functionality and just use one shared UISearchBar.
-This gave me the functionality I wanted, and was easier to configure.
-It was difficult to correctly layout both the UITableView and the UICollectionView in one storyboard scene, so I just set the frame/origin/size in code.
-The other thing I did not expect was that the UITableView behaves differently from the UICollectionView when there is a translucent nav and tab bar.
-I assumed the table and collection view would both have the same dimensions, but I had to change things a bit to accommodate the UITableViews behavior when under a translucent tab and nav bar.
-In retrospect I think I would have just made the nav and tab bars opaque had I know in advance.

-Figuring out what code I need to customize the highlighted state of the table cell was more difficult than I thought it should be.
-The code itself was trivial.
-I kept. however, reading that the highlighted and selected states were different, but I could not find out how to change the background color of the highlighted state.
-Turns out you have to set the selectedBackgroundView.
-I saw this multiple times in the CodePath guides, but kept ignoring it looking for something like highlightedBackgroundView.

 ## Icons

 - The tickets icon on the tab bar was created by Arthur Lacôte of the Noun Project [thenounproject](http://thenounproject.com).